 Mary Sally Matiella, a College of Education alumna from 1973, is an American government official who served as the Assistant Secretary of the Army (Financial Management and Comptroller) during the Obama Administration.
 After several decades of federal civil service, Matiella served as the Assistant Secretary of the Army, holding office from February 16, 2010, until February 27, 2014.

 Ernie McCray '60 '62 was a teacher and principal for 37 years who made connections with children with serious emotional issues and impacted countless young lives.
 McCray set the school's single-game scoring record with 46 points in a 104-84 win over Cal State-Los Angeles in 1960.
 The record stands today.
 McCray, who grew up in Tucson and attended Dunbar School, the first and only segregated school in Tucson, was just inducted into the Ring of Honor, "the honor of a lifetime for me,” he said.
-Read about the induction in the Arizona Daily Star and the Daily Wildcat.
+Read about the induction in the Arizona Daily Star.

 Michael E. Pilnick